 She has a passion for eating real food grown by local farmers and for sharing her food knowledge with others.
 She has recently stepped down after nine summers from doing a weekly cooking demo at the Wayne County Farmers Market.
 She serves as chairperson of the Wayne County group of PASA (Pennsylvania Association for Sustainable Agriculture) and is active in other efforts to promote agriculture as economic development for our region’s future.

 Isabel Braverman is the Editorial Assistant.
-She graduated from Ithaca College with a Bachelor's degree in journalism.
-She has lived in Wayne County for all of her life and loves the small and thriving community, and most importantly, the river that runs through it.
+She graduated from Ithaca College with a Bachelor's degree in Journalism and a minor in dance.
+She has interned at various media outlets, including GRITtv With Laura Flanders and StyleCaster in New York City, and University Link Magazine in Los Angeles.
+She has lived in the area for all of her life and loves the small and thriving community, and most importantly, the river that runs through it.
 Other outlets of artistic expression include ballet, cooking and whistling.

 Jonathan Fox is the Arts and Leisure reporter and updates The River Reporter Facebook page.
 He currently lives in Sullivan County.
 Having written for film and television, he now concentrates his efforts on novels, plays and assorted periodicals, along with his weekly "Humble Opinion" column on life in the Catskills.